1974 NCAA Division III football season: Postseason

 The 1974 NCAA Division III Football Championship playoffs were the second annual single-elimination tournament to determine the national champion of men's NCAA Division III college football.
 The championship game was held at Garrett-Harrison Stadium in Phenix City, Alabama.
 Like the 1973 championship, this year's bracket featured only four teams.

 Playoff bracket

+Coaching changes

+This list includes all head coaching changes announced during or after the season.